vondele/chessgraph/README.md

 ```

 The [svg image](https://github.com/vondele/chessgraph/raw/main/spanish.svg) contains links
 to the online [Chess Cloud Database](https://chessdb.cn/queryc_en/) that is queried to generate the graph.
-As this database is continuously updated, generated graphs will be a snapshot of the database state at the time of creation.
+Use a browser to visualize the image.

-To use this tool [graphviz](https://graphviz.org/) must be available to convert the `.dot` file to an image format such as `.svg` or `.png`.
+The chessgraph tool is based on [graphviz](https://graphviz.org/), which must be available to convert the `.dot` file to an image format such as `.svg` or `.png`.

 Whereas the former can have embedded links to latter might be more convient to share and modify.
 Generate a high-resolution version as:

 ```bash